Kipper-Lang/Kipper/README.md

 [![License](https://img.shields.io/github/license/Kipper-Lang/Kipper?color=cyan)](https://github.com/Kipper-Lang/Kipper/blob/main/LICENSE)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14927961.svg)](https://doi.org/10.5281/zenodo.14927961)

-Kipper is a JavaScript-wrapping strongly and strictly typed language with Python flavour.
-It aims to provide straightforward, secure and type-safe coding by integrating strict type handling, runtime types, compiler checks, runtime casts, among many other features, for a safer development experience!
+Kipper is a strongly typed language with Python flavour that targets both JavaScript & TypeScript.
+It aims to make web development straightforward, secure, and type-safe by combining stricter type handling, reflective runtime types, compiler checks, secure runtime casts, among many other features, for an all-round smooth development process on the web!

-It compiles to both JavaScript and TypeScript, and can be set up in your terminal, Node.js or ES6+ browser. 🦊💻
+It compiles to a dependency-free output, bundling everything it needs into one neat package.
+It can be set up directly in your terminal using the Kipper CLI, with Node.js or run right in your browser.  🦊💻

 _For more details, you can read more about this project in the sections ["Goals & Planned Features"](#goals--planned-features) and ["Why Kipper?"](#why-kipper-)._